braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > end
 > ````
 >
-> ① initializes the various graphical elements are drawn.
+> ① initializes the figure panel by drawing its graphical elements.
 >
 > ② calls the constructor of the parent.
 It returns `value = true` if the panel is drawn correctly.
 It gives a warning if the panel is not drawn correctly.
 >
 > ③ ensures that the axes are memorized.
 >
-> ④ creates, memorizes, and sets up the property `H_AXES`.
+> ④ creates, memorizes, and sets up the property `ST_AXES` containing the axes settings.
 >
 > ⑤ memorizes the property `H_BRAIN`.
 >
-> ⑥ creates, memorizes, and sets up the property `ST_SURFACE`.
+> ⑥ creates, memorizes, and sets up the property `ST_SURFACE` containing the brain surface settings.
 >
-> ⑦ creates, memorizes, and sets up the property `ST_AMBIENT`.
+> ⑦ creates, memorizes, and sets up the property `ST_AMBIENT` containing the lightning settings.
 >
-> ⑧ deletes all evanescent hnadles when the figure containing the panel is deleted.
+> ⑧ deletes all evanescent handles when the figure containing the panel is deleted.
 >

 > **Code 5.** **BrainSurfacePF element tests.**
-> 		The `tests` section of the generator code for "_BrainSurfacePF.gen.m" determines how the unit tests are performed.
+> 		The `tests` section of the generator code in "_BrainSurfacePF.gen.m" determines how the unit tests are performed.
 > ````matlab
 > %% ¡tests!
 >